How credibility compounds

 The gap between the numbers you volunteer and the numbers you'd rather not discuss is one of the more honest measures of self-awareness I know.

-It's useful diagnostic information, if you're willing to look at it.
+And it’s useful diagnostic information, if you're willing to look at it.

+The leaders I most respect are the ones who know their numbers cold, including the ones that don't make them look good.
 They can walk into any room, at any point in the cycle, and give you an honest account of where the business actually is.

 The hardest version of this problem